h3b4r1/actions_test/README.md

 Just a repo for playing with actions.

 ## To Do
-- Set up basic python app
+- Set up basic python app (Done)
+- Set up python linting
 - Set up basic unit testing using pytest
 - Set up standard branches with protection
 - Set up trivy scanning for pull requests